hcguersoy/nexus-maven-plugin/README.md

 Thanks to Tim Moore and Don Brown providing the 'Mojo Executor Plugin' to the community.
 See more details on this plugin here: http://timmoore.github.io/mojo-executor/

+Special thanks to Reinhard Nägele contributing all the stuff for releasing this plugin at Maven Central.

 ## Supported Platforms